 What is a foot fracture?

 With 26 bones in a single foot, almost any of them can be broken.
-Many fractures do
+Many breaks or fractures

-not require surgery, or even a cast, as they will heal on their own with some support.
+don't need surgery, or even a cast.
+They will heal on their own with some support.

 When a foot is fractured, the site of the fracture usually is painful and swollen.